AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Results

-The results comparing over-reliance percentages for Tutors and Prolific participants across different task conditions are presented in Figure \ref{fig:over-reliance} and Table \ref{tab:over_reliance_result}.
+The results comparing over-reliance percentages for Tutors and Prolific participants across different task conditions are presented in \autoref{fig:over-reliance} and \autoref{tab:over_reliance_result}.
 We conducted a one-way ANOVA to investigate differences in over-reliance rates across conditions, revealing a highly significant effect \((F(5, 570) = 16.4074, p < .0001)\).
-Post-hoc analysis using Tukey’s HSD showed that, for questions where the AI was incorrect, the control group without any AI labels or suggestions exhibited significantly lower over-reliance rates than participants who received AI suggestions (all \(p_{\text{adj}} < .05\)).
-These findings indicate that the presence of wrong AI suggestions led participants to make wrong decisions, whether in the form of labels, Text Reasoning, or Inline Highlighting.
+Post-hoc analysis using Tukey’s HSD showed that, for questions where the AI was giving incorrect suggestions, participants who received AI suggestions showed significantly more errors compared to the baseline condition (all \(p_{\text{adj}} < .05\)).
+These findings indicate that the presence of wrong AI suggestions led participants to make wrong decisions, whether in the form of labels, \textbf{Text Reasoning}, or \textbf{Inline Highlighting}.

 Additionally, the repeated-measures comparison indicated a significant main effect of \textbf{Text Reasoning} on over-reliance, (\( F(1, 94) = 8.81, p = .004, \eta_p^2 = .086 \)), whereas \textbf{Inline Highlighting} did not exhibit a significant effect, (\( F(1, 94) = 0.49, p = .482, \eta_p^2 = .005 \)).
 Furthermore, there was no significant interaction effect between \textbf{Inline Highlighting} and \textbf{Text Reasoning} (\( F(1, 94) = 0.069, p = .793, \eta_p^2 = .001 \)).
 These results suggest that the presence of \textbf{Text Reasoning} significantly increases participants' tendency toward overreliance, while \textbf{Inline Highlighting} does not have a notable impact.